Hardware at Cloudflare (Ep3)

 It's more along the lines of what do you have the exact outlet that you need.

 Right, right.
-I guess I can only imagine with the trend that you mentioned earlier.
+I guess I can only imagine with the trend that you mentioned earlier that PDUs are going to be more moving forward to have like more C19 outlets then.

-That PDUs are going to be more moving forward to have like more C 19 outlets, then Yeah, and I think part of the I think realizing that trend to a lot of, you know, server tech guys there to Realize that trend and they move to this kind of universal connector for that purpose.
+Yeah, and I think part of the, I think, realizing that trend to a lot of, you know, server tech, Geist realized that trend and they moved to this kind of universal connector for that purpose.

 So you can connect higher amperage devices and still, you know, operate safely.